This post was most recently updated on March 2nd, 2019

 A good search ranking is after all an endorsement from the search engine, strive to make sure your website is worthy.
 Change will continue to be a constant in search, making it a prerequisite in SEO strategy.

 Approach it from your user’s perspective to stay ahead of changes and keep ranking well.
-More importantly though, appreciate changes as a learning opportunity to improve user experience.
+More importantly, though, appreciate changes as a learning opportunity to improve the user experience.